Predictive Complexity Priors: PREDICTIVE COMPLEXITY PRIORS

 We now move on to our primary contribution: deriving a prior that has the same holistic, function-space properties as the ECP but is tractable for models such as NNs.
 As mentioned earlier, the primary weakness of the ECP is the difficulty of step \#1: integrating over $\rvtheta$.
 In this section, we propose modifications to the ECP derivation that result in a tractable and scalable alternative.
 We call the resulting prior a \textit{predictive complexity prior} (PredCP).

-\paragraph{Point-Mass Base Priors} We first address integrating over the base prior in step \#1.
-From here forward, we assume that the base model is defined by a point-mass (Dirac delta) prior.
-In turn, the marginalization in step \#1 becomes trivial: A benefit of comparing the models in $\mathcal{Y}$-space is that the base prior can have strictly smaller support than the extended, as is the case when using point-mass priors.
-The PCP, on the other hand, can not easily support point-mass priors and must instead be defined by taking limits \cite{simpson2017penalising}.

-\paragraph{KLD Upper Bound} The next obstacle is integrating over the extended model's prior.
-We make headway by defining the PredCP using the following upper bound on the ECP's KLD: We arrive at the upper bound via Jensen's inequality.
-The bound essentially reverses the order in which marginalization and divergence computation are done for the ECP.
+\paragraph{KLD Upper Bound} As the primary obstacle is integrating over $p(\rvtheta | \rtau)$, we make headway by defining the PredCP using the following upper bound on the ECP's KLD: We arrive at the upper bound via the strict convexity of $\text{KL}\left[ p(\rvy | \rvtheta) \ || \ p_{0}(\rvy) \right]$ and Jensen's inequality.
+The bound reverses the order in which marginalization and divergence computation are done for the ECP.
 This reversal makes the PredCP more practical since its KLD is taken between the data models.
 These are usually simple distributions (e.g.~categorical, Gaussian) that afford a closed-form KLD.
 Unfortunately, the expectation over $\rvtheta | \rtau$ may still not be analytically available.
 We recommend evaluating the integral using a \textit{differentiable, non-centered} Monte Carlo (MC) approximation \citep{kingma2014efficient}.
 Doing so ensures the KLD's derivative w.r.t.~$\rtau$ is well-defined.
 For supervised learning, a downside of the upper bound is that the dependencies between predictions are lost.
-Having the data model factorize across observations---$p(\rmY | \mX, \rvtheta) = \prod_{n} p(\rvy | \vx_{n}, \rvtheta)$---results in the KLD becoming a point-wise sum.
+Having the data model factorize across feature observations---$p(\rmY | \mX, \rvtheta) = \prod_{n} p(\rvy | \vx_{n}, \rvtheta)$---results in the KLD becoming a point-wise sum.
+This is not an issue for the unsupervised case since there is no concept of features.

 \paragraph{Mini-Batching} For supervised learning, evaluating the PredCP requires a sum over all feature observations, which will be computationally costly for large data sets.
 Therefore we recommend the PredCP be evaluated with mini-batches.
 Moreover, we compute the KLD's mean across the mini-batch, not the sum.
 In doing so we assume that the batch's mean KLD represents an unbiased estimate of the full-data mean KLD.
-We use the mean KLD primarily for practical purposes: it is easier to set the prior's parameters $\rvlambda$ since they do not have to account for the batch size.
+We use the mean KLD primarily for practical purposes: it is easier to set $\pi(\rkappa)$'s parameters since they do not have to account for the batch size.